relay3r-network/relay3r-jobs/README.md

 INFURA_PROJECT_ID=
 JOBS=UniswapV2SlidingOracle,UnitradeRelay3r
 ```
-- If you want to use an existing wallet set your MNEMONIC
+- If you want to use an existing wallet set your MNEMONIC in the .env
 - Get an Infura Project Id from [Infura](https://infura.io/dashboard) and set it to INFURA_PROJECT_ID key
 - Set the jobs you want to work on in the .env, concat the names with comma.
+Refer to the "Available Jobs" section for the names.
-- Run docker-compose up.
-Note your mnemonic phrase and private key.
-Make sure no errors are printed to the console.
+- Run `docker-compose up -d` to start the container in the background.
-- Close the container with Ctrl+C and relaunch it with docker-compose start
+- If you did not supply a wallet, one will be created automatically.
+The mnemonic will be set in the .env file.
+Make sure to note it in case you loose the file.
+You will be able to see the address by looking at the log files with `docker-compose logs`

-By default all jobs are running.
-If you want to disable some jobs you have to comment their require in src/index.js.
+Your container is set to restart everytime if it crashes or when Docker is launching.
+If you want to disable this behavior change `restart: always` to `restart: "no"` in the `docker-compose.yml` file.

 ### Without Docker